2021 Charity of Choice - Gulf Coast Kid's House

 To learn more about the Gulf Coast Kid's House, please visit www.gulfcoastkidshouse.org.

 Click here to download a donation form.
 Please fax form to 407-679-0010, email to firstname.lastname@example.org, or mail to: FRSA, Attention: Cheryl Sulock

-2020 Charity of Choice - The Spring
+2020 Charity of Choice - The Spring of Tampa Bay

 The Spring's mission is to prevent domestic violence, protect victims, and promote change in lives, families and communities.
 Since their founding in 1977, they have provided a safe-haven and comprehensive supportive services to more than 60,000 abused adults and their children, and they've answered calls at all hours of the day and night from well over 150,000 women in crisis.

 They are the Department of Children and Families (DCF) certified Domestic Violence Center for Hillsborough County (established November 1977).

 The Spring is one of the largest of Florida’s 42 certified domestic violence centers, with a combined emergency shelter and transitional housing bed count of 174 beds.